tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Understanding the PayU module/Update-my-information.md

 * If the Bank account is foreign, you must provide the information of the **Intermediary bank** such as its name, the _ABA code_, and the _Swift code_.
 {{% /alert %}}

-Along with the information you provide, you need to attach a certification issued by your bank to proof the veracity and authenticity of the information.
+Along with the information you provide, you need to attach a certification<sup>\*</sup> issued by your bank to proof the veracity and authenticity of the information.

+<sup>\*</sup> _Dependendo do seu país, pode ser necessário anexar mais documentos._

 ![PrintScreen](/assets/BankInformation/BankInformation_04.png)